 According to Hubspot…

-A compound post is essentially a post about a broad topic that aims to give advice for the masses.
+A compound post is essentially a post about a broad topic that aims to give advice to the masses.

 These types can include product reviews, how to solve general problems (weight loss, dog training, etc.), and other instructional types of posts.